-In the Traditional Dissolution model, one or both parties retain a divorce attorney.
-The divorce attorney represents the client's respective interests.
+In the Traditional Divorce model, one or both parties retain a divorce lawyer.
+The divorce lawyer represents the client's respective interests.
 It is a misconception that this model frequently results in a “War of the Roses.”
 In fact, most cases settle, and clients generally do not see the inside of a courtroom.
-Four people control the direction, cost and duration of the case – two parties and two divorce attorneys.
-If both spouses select divorce attorneys who are reasonable and constructive in their approach, the case has a high likelihood of an efficient and amicable resolution.
+Four people control the direction, cost and duration of the case – two parties and two divorce lawyers.
+If both spouses select divorce lawyers who are reasonable and constructive in their approach, the case has a high likelihood of an efficient and amicable resolution.
 Divorce lawyers work for their clients.
 Often, parties see this issue from different perspectives.
 Clients should make their expections and objectives clear to their divorce lawyers from the beginning.

 In this model, men and women can explore amicable settlement through the use of a private settlement judge, a mediator, four-way settlement conferences, the use of joint experts and other proactive approaches.
 Using this model, the results achieved are dependent, to a large degree, upon which divorce lawyers the parties retain and whether the parties stay actively involved in the decision-making process as opposed to blindly turning the case over to the divorce lawyers.

 Collaborative Law Model